alanshaw/node-webpap/README.md

       console.log("done");
     });

-    // Always call halt to quit the phantom process shoot.halt();
+    // ALWAYS call halt when done with the shoot shoot.halt();
   });

+  // ...successive calls to Shoot#take

 });
 ```